Jelinek-J/INSPiRE/README.md

 mkdir intermediate_kb2
 ```

+First we need to construct a knowledge-base.
+Consider we have a set of proteins that we can use,
-First we need to create an index file, however as we need to distinguish biological and crystallographic contacts,
+so we start with creation of an index file, however as we need to distinguish biological and crystallographic contacts,
 we do not need the default biomolecular iterator.
 For the simplicity of this demonstration, we use explicitly written molecules only (ignoring transformations)
 ```